libretto-ai/openai-ts/README.md

 - `feedbackKey`: The optional key used to send feedback on the prompt, for use with `sendFeedback()` later.
 This is normally auto-generated, and the value is returned in the OpenAI response.
-- `metadata`: This optional key/value map lets you send additional information along with your request such as internal tracing IDs, user IDs etc.
+- `context`: This optional key/value map lets you send additional information along with your request such as internal tracing IDs, user IDs etc.

 ## Sending Feedback